 Deemed de factos and de facto property entitlements: a little word of warning …

 The modern approach to relationships finds many couples co-habiting long before considering marriage.
-However, you could be in a de facto relationship without even realising it – and, if so, your personal assets are at serious risk in the event that you and your de facto part ways.
+However, you could be in a de facto relationship without even realising it – and, if so, your personal assets are at serious risk if you and your de facto part ways.

-The Federal Government now has jurisdiction over de facto relationships pursuant to the Family Law Act 1975 (Cth) (“the FLA”).
+The Federal Government now has jurisdiction over de facto relationships under the Family Law Act 1975 (Cth) (“the FLA”).

 Deemed de factos

-Under the FLA, as soon as a couple lives together on a genuine domestic basis they are deemed to be de facto partners provided that they are not related by family and not married to each other.
-However, the relationship must meet certain criteria if, in the event of a break up, one or both of the de factos want to make a property or maintenance claim.
+Under the FLA, as soon you live with someone on a genuine domestic basis you are deemed to be de facto partners, provided you are not already related by family and not married to each other.
+However, the relationship must meet certain criteria before one or both of you can make a claim for property or maintenance if you break up.

-A couple needs to live together for 2 years (or periods totalling 2 years) to be deemed as de facto partners for the purposes of property entitlements in the event of a relationship breakdown.
-The FLA does not expressly disallow a long lapse between the periods of living together for the purposes of the 2 year aggregate, but this is a factor that will be taken into account by the court in deciding whether to make orders and what orders are appropriate.
+A couple needs to live together for 2 years (or periods totalling 2 years) to be deemed as de facto partners to have a property entitlement if the relationship breaks down.
+The FLA does not distinguish between short and long periods apart for the purposes of the 2 year aggregate, but this is a factor that will be taken into account by the court in deciding whether to make orders, and what orders are appropriate.

-If a couple lives together on a genuine domestic basis and has a child, they are immediately considered a de facto couple for the purposes of the FLA and have immediate property entitlements.
+If you live with someone on a genuine domestic basis and have a child, you are immediately considered a de facto couple for the purposes of the FLA, and have immediate property and maintenance entitlements.